 He has a strong passion for global health and was the co-founder of NyayaHealth/Possible that runs an integrated health system in rural Nepal for last decade in partnership with the government.
-He is also on the board of the America Nepal Medical Foundation that provides funding to projects and initiatives that advance healthcare in Nepal.
+He served on the board of the America Nepal Medical Foundation that provides funding to projects and initiatives that advance healthcare in Nepal.

 His is currently working on implementing Quality Improvement initiatives to address workplace violence and build patient safety focused medical malpractice regulatory framework in LMIC and resource poor settings as well as in the US.